Annual Summer Public Health Research

 - Is there a charge?
 There is no charge to participate at the TTK auditorium, at most viewing sites, or for the webcast.
 Viewing sites that charge a registration fee are asked to indicate that in the list of sites.

-- How do I register a group viewing site?
+- How do I register a satellite downlink or group viewing site?
 Information can be found at the broadcast page.

 - Are there any requirements?
 Group viewing sites are requested to (1) inform us whether they did in fact receive the program, encountered any problems, and recorded the session, (2) tell us the number of participants at their site (site facilitator evaluation form) and (3) send a completed attendance sheet.
 We ask all participants to complete the participant evaluation form.
 We need this information to evaluate the broadcast and make our case for continued funding.

 - Will there be any materials?
 We will post materials online and announce their availability to registered participants.
-We do not usually receive presenters’ Powerpoint slides until close to the event.
-We will post presentation abstracts, citations, and slides as soon as we receive them.
+We do not usually receive presenters’ Powerpoint slides until several days before the event.
+We will post presentation abstracts and citations as soon as we receive them.

-The Videoconference is one demonstration of the School’s commitment to advancing public health in the area of health disparities, which over the course of these years has been officially recognized as a national priority (the second listed goal in Healthy People 2010, the nation’s health promotion planning documents).
+The Videoconference is one demonstration of the School’s commitment to advancing public health in the area of health disparities, which over the course of these years has been officially recognized as a national priority (the second listed goal in Healthy People 2010, the nation’s health promotion planning documents.
 When the Annual Institute (the forerunner to the Videoconference) began in 1995, it was one of very few (or the only) nationally-available training activities on conducting research on health disparities, and over the next five years became the largest national educational program on that topic.
-Thankfully other large conferences now take place, but the Institute and Videoconference are widely viewed and highly regarded.
 More details about the history of the Institute and Videoconference are available.

 - How does this conference relate to other efforts of the Minority Health Project and the Gillings School of Global Public Health?